66shayan/66shayan.github.io/_posts/2021-11-30-waterfall-budgeting-performance-marketing.md

 > --- <cite>Google!</cite>

-Basically, **You will spend your Budget on your best channel until it has the ability to produce customers and capture all the demand within our CPA goal**.
+Basically, **You will spend your Budget on your best channel until it has the ability to produce customers and capture all the demand within your CPA goal**.
 Even if it requires all the budget.
 Only when the channel is at full capacity and you can no longer get new users with our desired CPA, you will start spending on the second channel.
 And then third and forth channel...

 You get the idea.
 What Budgeting Model you use for your Digital Media Buying?